newrelic/.github/docs/repolinter/policy-overviews.md

  * `readme-contains-security-section` - Checks that a `## Security` markdown header exists in `README.md`.
 This check is designed to determine if a security section is present.
  * `readme-contains-link-to-security-policy` - Checks that a link to the security policy is present in `README.md`.
 The security policy can be found under `https://github.com/newrelic/<repo-name>/security/policy` or `../../security/policy`.
  * `readme-contains-discuss-topic` - Checks that a valid link to `discuss.newrelic.com` exists in `README.md`.
- * `code-of-conduct-file-does-not-exist` - Checks that a code of conduct file is not present in the repository.
+ * `code-of-conduct-should-not-exist-here` - Checks that a code of conduct file is not present in the repository.
 This file can match any of the following patterns:
    * `CODE-OF-CONDUCT*`
    * `CODE_OF_CONDUCT*`
    * `CODEOFCONDUCT*`